 How Much Credibility Does the GOP Have on Taxes?

 How you know the White House is not taking the bipartisan deficit-reduction talks seriously: Joe Biden is in charge.
 I’ve made that observation before, and people think it’s a quip, but I mean it.
-The vice …
+The vice president is …

 Why the Debt Won’t — and Shouldn’t! — Go Away as a Campaign Issue

 A few posts below, you’ll see that Republican representative Steve Daines of Montana, running for Senate, pledges he’s “fighting for more jobs and less government,” and he touts his bill that says if members of Congress can’t …